yaybu/touchdown/docs/config/aws/route53.rst

         A list of values to return when a client resolves the given ``name`` and ``type``.

-    .. attribute:: load_balancer
+    .. attribute:: alias

-        For ``ALIAS`` records you don't need to specify ``values``.
-Instead you can pass a :class:`LoadBalancer` resource.
-After the load balancer has been created and assigned a DNS name its ALIAS record will then be created.
+        If creating an ``A`` record you can pass in one of the follwing to create an alias record.
+This acts like a server side CNAME.
+Route53 resolves the domain name and returns IP addresses directly, reducing latency.

+        You can pass in:

+          * A :class:`~touchdown.aws.elb.LoadBalancer` instance
+          * A CloudFront :class:`~touchdown.aws.cloudfront.Distribution`